 This past Monday was the Boston Marathon, and it’s one of my favorite days of the year.
-We have this fun tradition at school to cheer on the runners as they pass by — I love watching them because they’re so inspiring!
+We have this fun tradition to cheer on the runners as they pass by — I love watching them because they’re so inspiring!
 It’s beautiful to see people from all over the world come together and support one another.
 I think we can all agree that there could be a lot more love in the world.

 So when I went in to the North End on Tuesday, you can bet my surprise to see Boston bustling with people and excitement.
 I haven’t been to the North End in years and forgot how many tourist attractions there are here!
 The energy was absolutely contagious, and made it that much more fun.
 Walking down the street, you could hear at least five different languages spoken at once.
 It was amazing.